Ultimate Guide to Caribbean Beach Resort

 Best Rooms & Locations at Caribbean Beach Resort – Now that the Skyliner is open, several readers have asked us about the best locations and buildings at Caribbean Beach Resort, the only Walt Disney World hotel with two gondola stations and non-stop access to both Epcot and Hollywood Studios.
 This covers the best options for proximity to the Skyliner, pools, and dining at Caribbean Beach, and makes specific building recommendations, none of which are preferred rooms that cost extra!

-Polynesian v.
-Caribbean Beach Resort – It may seem crazy to compare Caribbean Beach to a hotel that is triple the nightly cost, but we alternate between calling Caribbean Beach the “Poly Lite” and “Poor Man’s Polynesian,” so we think it’s apt.
+Polynesian vs. Caribbean Beach Resort – It may seem crazy to compare Caribbean Beach to a hotel that is triple the nightly cost, but we alternate between calling Caribbean Beach the “Poly Lite” and “Poor Man’s Polynesian,” so we think it’s apt.
 Obviously and unsurprisingly, Disney’s Polynesian Village Resort wins this face-off, but it’s a lot closer than you might expect.
 (And of course, there’s the whole “significantly lower prices” thing in Caribbean Beach’s favor.)

-Caribbean Beach v.
-Coronado Springs Resort – Although they are both Moderates, we think Caribbean Beach and Coronado Springs have far less in common with one another.
+Caribbean Beach vs. Coronado Springs Resort – Although they are both Moderates, we think Caribbean Beach and Coronado Springs have far less in common with one another.
 Thematically, they’re worlds apart.
 However, if the island life isn’t for you, Coronado Springs might offer something more suited to your tastes.

 Restaurants & Dining